ShannonAI/dice_loss_for_NLP/README.md

 - Download BERT Model Checkpoints

-Before running the repo, you must download the `BERT-Base` and `BERT-Large` checkpoints from [here](https://github.com/google-research/bert#pre-trained-models) and unzip it to some directory `$BERT_DIR`.
+Before running the repo you must download the `BERT-Base` and `BERT-Large` checkpoints from [here](https://github.com/google-research/bert#pre-trained-models) and unzip it to some directory `$BERT_DIR`.
 Then convert original TensorFlow checkpoints for BERT to a PyTorch saved file by running `bash scripts/prepare_ckpt.sh <path-to-unzip-tf-bert-checkpoints>`.

 ## Apply Dice-Loss to NLP Tasks

-In this repository, we apply dice loss to three NLP tasks, including <br>
+In this repository, we apply dice loss to four NLP tasks, including <br>
 1. machine reading comprehension
 2. paraphrase identification task
 3. named entity recognition
+4. text classification

 ### 1. Machine Reading Comprehension